MileHacker Logo

 • Fishing: Adhere to local regulations and obtain any necessary permits.

-• Birdwatching: Watch wildlife from afar without disturbing their habitat.
+• Birdwatching: Observe wildlife from a distance without disturbing their habitat.

 Local Transport Considerations

-"Peseros" (ride-sharing taxis or minibuses) are a common and affordable mode of transport for short distances within the city.
+"Peseros" (ride-sharing taxis or minibuses) are a common and affordable mode of transport for traveling short distances in the city.

 For longer distances or evening travel, traditional taxis or ride-sharing applications are generally more reliable and secure.